Skip to Main Content

 Footnote 3: Id.

-Because of the Scharf article is with the Custer article in footnote 1, it is necessary to use supra to cite the Custer article, but because the Custer article is alone in footnote 2, it is OK to use id for footnote 3.
+Because the Custer article is with the Weber article in footnote 1, it is necessary to use supra to cite the Weber article, but because the Weber article is alone in footnote 2, it is OK to use id for footnote 3.

 1. Citing materials in non-Roman fonts: Bluebook Rule 20 is about documents in non-English languages.
 If the name of a work is not in a Roman font, transliterate it using "a standard transliteration system."
 The Bluebook suggests the ALA-LC Romanization tables.